-Hair: These dogs are relatively easy to care for and maintain, as well.
-Scoodles don't shed much and are also hypoallergenic dogs.
+Hair: Scoodles are relatively easy to care for and maintain, as well.
+Scoodle dogs don't shed much and are also hypoallergenic dogs.
 Therefore, brushing on a per-week basis would be enough to keep your dog looking beautiful.
 In case the coat is longer than usual, then extra care should be taken, and brushing should be done daily to remove any tangles.

 You can also take your dog to a professional groomer to trim the excess hair.
 Furthermore, you should not bathe your dog unless it's vital to do so.

 Teeth: Proceed to brush your dog’s teeth daily, which will keep their gums and teeth in good condition.